On topology changes in quantum field theory and quantum gravity: How the description of topology changes does not work

 Aspinwall et al. argue that $ X $ and $ X/G $ would be related by mirror symmetry.
 They show that they can use flip and flop operations to convert $ X $ to $ X/G $.
 In these operations, one applies a blow-down on a manifold, which produces a singular space.
 Then, one blows the singular space up to a topologically different manifold.

 Finally, the authors of \cite{Aspinwall,Aspinwall1} write that one can describe the transition between $ X $ and $ X/G $ as a path in the K\"ahler moduli space.
 They claim "we can follow paths in the complex structure moduli space which connect these complex structure limit points in a manner that encounters no physical singularity.
 The reason for this is that in the complex structure description, singularities arise only if the variety is not transverse."
-And they suggest "It would seem that a topology changing path such as that of figure 4 (by a suitable small jiggle at worst) is a physically well behaved process."
+And they suggest "It would seem that a topology changing path [...] is a physically well behaved process."

 The authors are careful scientists and do not write that they can prove that such a process exists.
 For an Euclidean space-time, their statement that one can find a non-singular path between $ X $ and $ X/G $ can certainly be correct.